RoseSecurity/Red-Teaming-TTPs/Linux.md

 To output matches, add -o option to grep

-## Utilize Crt.sh and EyeWitness to Enumerate Web Pages
+## Utilize Crt.sh and EyeWitness to Enumerate Web Pages:

 Uses crt.sh to identify certificates for target domain before screenshotting and actively scanning each webpage for login forms to use common credentials on.